Sendokai Champions

 The series was originally planned to air in the United States on The CW's Vortexx block during the 2013–14 season.
 However, it never ended up scheduled before the block's end in September 2014.
 Instead, Sendokai Champions ended up premiering on YouTube.
-However, the episodes have now been made unlisted.
+However, the episodes were unlisted but have since been reuploaded.

 Plot

 Zak, Cloe, Kiet and Fenzy are four unpopular kids from Earth who are not very good at sports.
 One day they find bracelets that have the power to transport them to another dimension.
 There they meet Tänpo, the master, who explains that the Zorn Empire is about to conquer the Multiverse.
 The Earth is in danger and, if they want to save it, there is only one way: they will have to overcome their weaknesses, learn the art of Sendokai to become warriors, and win the Great Sendokai Tournament of the Multiverse.